(Written by Co-Founder, Lisa Stoner)

 Of course, the little tiger thought he was a big tiger and grabbed the horse by the leg.
 The resulting kick injured him badly.

 Our phone rang.
 Zulu was severely injured and the man knew he couldn’t afford major vet bills – he was planning to shoot him.
-Of course, the reason why he called us is because he knew we were “suckers” …we agreed to pay the vet bills.
+Of course, the reason why he called us is that he knew we were “suckers” …we agreed to pay the vet bills.
 We picked him up and took him to the veterinarian.
-After a complete exam it was determined that the little tiger had a fractured hip and needed restricted exercise for a few months on a soft surface while he healed.
+After a complete exam, it was determined that the little tiger had a fractured hip and needed restricted exercise for a few months on a soft surface while he healed.

 The facility had nowhere to restrict his exercise and no soft surface for him to live on.
 With our experience with wild animals, we qualified for a permit from the State of Florida to keep Zulu in an empty bedroom in our house until he weighed 40 pounds or reached 6 months of age.
 That would give him enough time to heal.